wp-plugins/am-events/readme.txt

  * [event-venue]
  * [event-category]
  * [content]
+ * [excerpt]
  * [permalink]

 The title can be linked to the event post with the 'link' attribute, e.g. [event-title link=true]

 The category and venue can also be linked similarly to their respective archive pages using the 'link' attribute, e.g. [event-category link=true]

-The number of words displayed in the title or the content can be limited by the 'limit' attribute, e.g. [content limit=25] or [event-title limit=10].
+The number of words displayed in the title, content or excerpt can be limited by the 'limit' attribute, e.g. [content limit=25] or [event-title limit=10].

 The dates can be formatted using the 'format' attribute, e.g. [start-date format='d.m.Y H:i'] (see [PHP date](http://php.net/manual/en/function.date.php) for formatting options).
 If no format is given, the default WordPress date format is used.